Trezor One review

 Next step

-If this wallet is in your shortlist, run the safety audit to pressure-test your backup and inheritance plan before you buy.
+If this wallet is on your shortlist, use the safety audit to check whether your backup and recovery plan are ready for it.

 Open the audit